rjjfox/covid-dashboard/README.md

 ```

 Use the same project name as the one you created.
 If successful, you can then go to `https://[project-name].herokuapp.com/`.

+### PythonAnywhere

+You can also utilise [PythonAnywhere](https://www.pythonanywhere.com/).
+See their simple guide to ["Setting up Flask applications on PythonAnywhere"](https://help.pythonanywhere.com/pages/Flask/).

 ## Built With